Sell for Free

 They’re easy to quit, and customizable too – a great tool for converting browsers into buyers.

-Your Square account is automatically configured to send the following emails:
+Your Square Online account is automatically configured to send the following emails:

 - Order confirmation